 The principal object of the Trust is the advancement for the public benefit of education in the United Kingdom by operation of a school offering a broad and balanced curriculum.
-The Trust currently operates one primary school, known as Emmanuel Community School.
+The Trust currently operates one primary school, known as Emmanuel Community School but has been approved as a Multi Academy Trust during this financial year and have been approved to open a new three form entry school in the London Borough of Havering.